BRETTUNS VILLAGE TRUNK SHOP

 Rules of thumb (which is odd, since usually most trunk repairers smash both thumbs clean off while working on replacing the old leather handles):

-An old flat iron makes a fabulous nailing heel.
+An old flat iron makes a fabulous nailing heel, as long as it's not laundry day.

 Back to the "How To" Page